jaipee-intDev/RxSwiftGooglePlusDemo/README.md

 paste pods in your podfile

 --------------------------------------------------------------------------
-# Uncomment the next line to define a global platform for your project
-# platform :ios, '9.0'

-target 'Your Project Name' do
+target 'ProjectName' do
   # Comment the next line if you're not using Swift and don't want to use dynamic frameworks
   use_frameworks!

-  # Pods for Your Project Name
+  # Pods for ProjectName
    pod 'RxSwift'
    pod 'RxCocoa'
    pod 'GoogleSignIn'

-  target 'YourProject NameTests' do
-    inherit! :search_paths
-    # Pods for testing
-  end

-  target 'YourProject NameUITests' do
-    inherit! :search_paths
-    # Pods for testing
-  end

 end
 -------------------------------------------------------------------------------